 All of our tips should help your facial hair to grow more evenly.
 But if you’re still finding that it is patchy, there are some ways you can manage this.
-Keeping your beard trimmed to an even and short length is one way to minimise the appearance of patches.
+Keeping your beard trimmed to an even and short length is one way to minimize the appearance of patches.
 Or keeping it full enough to cover the patches.
 As long as you manage the length of your facial hair so that it is as even as possible, the patches should be less noticeable.
 You should also condition your facial hair and take good care of it.
 A well-loved beard is a well-managed beard.

 Condition Your Beard

 A healthy lifestyle and diet is the most useful thing you can do when it comes to improving, well just about anything.
 But, what you eat is especially important when it comes to hair growth.
 Drink plenty of water as well as upping your vitamin B and C intake.
-Zinc, iron, and omega three also all help to nourish hair and promote growth.
-Try taking a multivitamin or adding more avocado, eggs, almonds, cauliflower, bananas and milk to your diet.
-While you’re at it, food such as white meat, peanuts, mushrooms, tuna, beef and sunflower seeds contain Niacin.
+Zinc, iron, and omega-three also all help to nourish hair and promote growth.
+Try taking a multivitamin or adding more avocado, eggs, almonds, cauliflower, bananas, and milk to your diet.
+While you’re at it, food such as white meat, peanuts, mushrooms, tuna, beef, and sunflower seeds contain Niacin.
 This is another handy vitamin that has been linked to hair growth.

 Disguise Blank Patches

 Don’t be afraid to break out the eyebrow pencil to shade in smaller patches.
 Women have been doing this for years to get their brows #onfleek so why shouldn’t the lads borrow a trick or two.
 This a simple and effective way to hide patches that are otherwise unfixable.
 But keep in mind, it will only work for smaller areas.
 To keep things looking natural, make sure you choose a brow pencil that matches your beard color.
 If you’re unsure enlist the help of your partner, sister, or female best friend or head to the makeup counter and ask the shop assistant.